openSUSE/news-o-o/_posts/2010-12-18-opensuse-weekly-news-issue-154-is-out.markdown

       have created a new package chromium-ffmpeg which delivers the missing libffmpegsumo.so library.
 The package is available from packman and it builds the patched ffmpeg code.
 >
-> It still doesn™t really work 100%, but it should resolve some multimedia issues that
+> It still doesnâ€™t really work 100%, but it should resolve some multimedia issues that
       people have been experiencing with the openSUSE Chromium package.
 In the meantime Chromium has already reached version 10.x.x.x, so check out the changes.
 >